open-telemetry/opentelemetry-demo/README-Instana.md

-# OpenTelemetry Demo with Instana Agent and OTEL Collector
+# OpenTelemetry Demo with Instana

 This repo is a fork of the original [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) with integration to Instana backend.
 The main changes are: